gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 {% image frame1-byte-outlines-xor.png %}
 </div>

+Since the current video memory address is incremented with every video memory write, there is no need to explicitly set the video memory address between two consecutive strips of 8 tiles.
+Thus, the draw queue is a sequence of _runs_ of consecutive 8-tile strips.

 The draw queue is stored within the first 256 bytes of memory, as there are special instructions for accessing this region faster than other regions of memory.
 It's a sequence of variable-length blocks of the form: